Braundo/kubernetes-guide/docs/overview.md

 ## Historical Background

 Kubernetes was born from Google's internal systems like Borg and Omega, which managed containerized applications like Search and Gmail at massive scale.
-In 2014, Google open-sourced Kubernetes, and it quickly became the standard for container orchestration.
+In 2014, Google open-sourced Kubernetes, and it quickly became *the* standard for container orchestration.

 ## Kubernetes Architecture

-Kubernetes clusters consist of two types of nodes - control plane nodes and worker nodes:
+From a 20K-foot level, Kubernetes clusters consist of two types of nodes - **control plane** nodes and **worker** nodes:

 - **Control Plane Nodes:** These nodes run the Kubernetes control plane, which includes components like the API server, scheduler, and controllers.
 They manage the overall state of the cluster.
 - **Worker Nodes:** These nodes run the applications and report back status to the control plane.